Colotomy: Example of a colotomic structure

 Colotomic structures occur on even larger scales in most gamelan pieces as well.
 For example, a typical lancaran has four gongs, at the end of which the larger gong ageng is played.
 Groupings of four are most common at all levels of structure, although there are numerous exceptions at larger levels.

 The colotomic structure of a piece is the length of the cycle and how the interpunctuating instruments play during that cycle, but they are also musical forms which are associated with specific structural patterns on a larger scale than the colotomic cycle, and guidelines for what tempi and irama may be used.

 Colotomic structures in Javanese gamelan

-Colotomic structures or Gendhing structure refers to the colotomic structure of gamelan compositions in general.
+Colotomic structures or Gendhing structures refer to gamelan compositions in general.
 Gendhing (also written, as in the old orthography, gending) can also be used to refer to a specific class of colotomic structures used in Javanese gamelan music.

-At its simplest, colotomic may be taken to mean, "cyclicly punctuating".
+At its simplest, colotomic may be taken to mean, "cyclically punctuating".
 More clearly, "gongs of different sizes are used to mark off circular segments, or cycles, of musical time."
 Though a colotomic structure may be hundreds of units long and is generally explicitly stated, it is akin to hierarchical Western meter.

 Most gendhing in Javanese music conform to one of these structures, except for some special ceremonial pieces and experimental new compositions.

 General

-Colotomic structures from the general repertoire.
+The following colotomic structures are from the general repertoire: